Social and Emotional Learning Research Review: Annotated Bibliography

 Schonert-Reichl, K. A., & Lawlor, M. S. (2010).
 The effects of a mindfulness-based education program on pre- and early adolescents' well-being and social and emotional competence (PDF).
 Mindfulness, 1, 137-151.
 Students in grades 4-7 in 12 schools in western Canada were instructed in mindfulness education (ME, now called MindUP) and given mindful attention training designed to foster positive emotion, self-regulation, and goal-setting, three times daily.
 Children who received the ME program had improved social behavior and better self-control, were less aggressive and more attentive in class, and showed significant increases in optimism compared to children in the wait-listed control classrooms.

 Schonert-Reichl, K.A., Smith, V., Zaidman-Zait, A., & Hertzman, C. (2012).
-Promoting Children's Prosocial Behaviors in School: Impact of the "Roots of Empathy" Program on the Social and Emotional Competence of School-Aged Children (Abstract).
+Promoting Children's Prosocial Behaviors in School: Impact of the "Roots of Empathy" Program on the Social and Emotional Competence of School-Aged Children (abstract).
 School Mental Health, 4, 1-21.
 A classroom-based intervention, Roots of Empathy (ROE) is relatively easy to implement.
 It originated from classroom training involving monthly visits by an infant and his/her parent(s), and includes lessons on develop perspective-taking skills; it does not focus on disturbed or atypical children.
-The quasi-experimental study included a control-group, pretest–posttest design with 585 children in grades 4-7 from 28 classrooms.
+The quasi-experimental study included a control-group, pretest-posttest design with 585 children in grades 4-7 from 28 classrooms.
 Children in the ROE intervention classrooms showed increased prosocial behaviors and decreased aggression.
 They also showed significant self-reported improvement in their understanding of causes for an infant crying.
-More information available in this research report from Roots of Empathy (PDF).

 Semple, R.J., Reid, E.F.G. & Miller, L. Treating Anxiety With Mindfulness: An Open Trial of Mindfulness Training for Anxious Children (PDF).
 Journal of Cognitive Psychotherapy: An International Quarterly, 19(4), 379-392.
 Teachers reported a trend toward fewer problem behaviors, an improvement in academic functioning, and a decrease in symptoms of anxiety among anxious children after six weeks of mindfulness training.